CiscoUcs/ucsm_apis/api_spec.md

 #### required APIs per module

     - module_create/module_add/module_enable
+        - Arguments:
+            - UcsHandle
-        - Arguments: Naming and RW properties should be specified as explicit arguments
+            - Naming and RW properties should be specified as explicit arguments
+            - Naming property should be a mandatory argument.
+No default values
+            - RW props should not be mandatory and have `None` as the default value.
+            - do not include `status` in arguments even though it is a RW property.
+            - have **kwargs as the last argument.
+This allows for extensibility.
+        - API logic:
+            - always include `set_prop_multiple(**kwargs)` in the function implementation
         - Returns: Created MO

     - module_delete/module_remove/module_disable
+        - Arguments:
+            - UcsHandle
+            - Naming properties as mandatory argument(s)
+        - Returns:
+            - Nothing

+    - module_get/module_query

     - module_modify(where applicable)
         - This method is ideally designed for usage from configuration management tools
+        - Arguments:
+            - Ucshandle
+            - Naming Peroperties as mandatory parameters
-        - Arguments: only takes Naming props and kwargs.
-No need to specify RW props explicitly.
+            - RW props **kwargs

     - module_exists:
         - This method is ideally designed for usage from configuration management tools
-        - Gets a MO(s) as input to compare against server state.
-Intention is to check if the supplied MO(s) exist on the server.
-The supplied MO may have populated only some attribute values.
-These attribute values must also be compared with the server copy of the MO.
-False should be returned if the MO does not exist on the server or any of the populated property values do not match the supplied client copy.
+        - Arguments:
+            - Ucshandle
+            - Naming properties as manadatory parameters
+            - **kwargs
+        - API Logic
+            - always use `mo.check_prop_match(**kwargs)`
         - Returns: (boolean, server_copy of mo)